adamkoro/s3-manager/README.md

 # S3 Manager

-S3 Manager is a web application for managing files in Amazon S3 buckets.
-It provides an intuitive user interface to upload, download, and delete files, as well as manage bucket permissions and settings.
+S3 Manager is a web application for managing files in Amazon S3 or other S3 compatible buckets.
+It provides a user interface to upload, download, and delete files.
+You can add S3 endpoints via web ui

 ## Features
 - Upload files to S3 buckets